Tips on leaving your legacy

 1. Decide how much you want to leave to charity.

-The main choice here is whether you want to leave a fixed amount to your chosen charities, or else first make provision for your family and then leave the remainder.
+The main choice here is whether you want to leave a fixed amount to your chosen charity, or else first make provision for your family and then leave the remainder.

 2. Pick a method for writing your Will.